binoyPeries/docs-choreo-dev/en/docs/devops-and-ci-cd/manage-continuous-deployment-pipelines.md

 2. In the Choreo Console, go to the top navigation menu and click **Organization**.
 Then select your organization.
 3. Click the project you want to change the default pipeline.
 4. In the left navigation menu, click **DevOps** and then click **CD Pipelines**.
 5. Click **Set as Default** corresponding to the pipeline you want to set as the default pipeline for the project.
+This displays a confirmation dialog that details the impact of setting the new pipeline as the project default.
+6. Click **Confirm**.

+    !!! info "Note"
+        The **default** continuous deployment pipeline is configured separately at both the organization and project levels.
+When a project is created, it inherits the organization's **default** pipeline.
+The project's **default** pipeline then defines the default promotion order for its components on the Deploy page.